strombergdev/frameio-python-sync/README.md

     - If you rename a local file or folder, it will be uploaded as a new asset to Frame.io.
     - If you rename a Frame.io asset, the corresponding local asset will not be changed.

+Using a fork of the [official python client](https://github.com/Frameio/python-frameio-client).
+Thanks to [Jeff](https://github.com/jhodges10) at Frame.io for great input and support!